-In order for a student to be eligible for FTE funding, the student must be actively enrolled in the school one or more days during the FTE survey week.
+For a student to be eligible for FTE funding, the student must be actively enrolled in the school a minimum of one day during the FTE survey week.
 Any student withdrawn prior to the survey week is not eligible for FTE funding.
-The appropriate withdrawal code is reported on the day following the last day of membership.
+The appropriate withdrawal code is reported on the last day of membership.